ankur198/LoginTester/readme.md

 # Login Tester
-Scripts to check if you are able to login or not
+Scripts to check if you are able to login or not.
+Runs at every 10 seconds and logs the result

 ## How to run